Move to France: We never thought we would or could until…

 To make matters worse, it we were spinning our wheels looking for jobs that didn’t pan out, didn’t exist or didn’t pay enough.
 Both Blake and I became disheartened, stressed out and in some ways a little desperate.

 Something strange or interesting happens, depending on how you look at it, when you are backed into a corner , hit rock bottom or run out of choices.

-We had already tackled the mindset dilemma but like any normal family, we had concerns about money and how to pay for our trip.
+We had already overcome the idea of living unconventionally but like any normal family, we had concerns about money and how to pay for our trip.
 After brainstorming, we came up with some possible scenarios.
 We knew that if we could somehow manage the money part than we would be one step closer to making our move to France a reality.